mommotti/raspberrarium/README.md

 This repository does **not** cover:

-- how to build a terrarium — see the [Raspberrarium build guide](https://mommotti.github.io/raspberrarium-site/)
+- how to build a terrarium.
+Please check my [Raspberrarium build guide](https://mommotti.github.io/raspberrarium-site/)
 - how to design the container
 - plant selection or environmental control